 Another component of an NEO's total compensation is stock-based compensation, in order to closely tie total compensation to long-term stockholder value.
 Accordingly, NEOs receive stock-based awards at the time of hire and are also eligible for stock-based awards on a periodic basis.
-Because our compensation program is designed to reward long-term performance and operate over a period of years, NEOs may not necessarily receive stock-based awards every year.
+Because our compensation program is designed to reward long-term performance and operate over a period of years, NEOs may not necessarily receive set stock-based awards every year.
+In granting stock-based awards for a particular year, the Compensation Committee will consider the individual's position and responsibilities, the vesting schedule and value of previously-granted stock-based awards, the timing since the last grant, and the number of shares available in our equity plans, among other factors.
 Annual total compensation as reported in the Summary Compensation Table below includes the entire fair value as of the grant date of a stock award granted in that year, without regard to the fact the grant vests over a number of years, and as such, a named executive officer's total compensation as reported will be higher in years in which he received a grant compared to years in which he did not receive a grant.